slavak-ru/chat/src/components/form/README.md

 <a name="new_Form_new"></a>

 ### new Form()
-Class Form collect data from form-elements on Submint event.
+Class Form creates a Form from a template, controls pop-up tooltips on error and on placeholders, collects data from Form elements on the Submit event.

 <a name="_initEvents"></a>